merce-github/Z2Z4AdditiveCodes/README.md

 To install "Z2Z4-Additive Codes" permanent (as a Magma Package):

-1. Unpack the archive file in a directory $DIR.
+1. Unpack the archive file in a directory <code>$DIR</code>.

-2. If you do not have a directory to store user-defined packages, create one in your preferred location, for instance $HOME:
+2. If you do not have a directory to store user-defined packages, create one in your preferred location, for instance <code>$HOME</code>:

    ```
       mkdir UserPackages
    ```

+   If you already have such a directory, proceed with the instructions changing <code>$HOME/UserPackages</code> by the path to your directory.

-3. Create a new directory in the $HOMe/UserPackages directory:
+3. Create a new directory in the <code>$HOME/UserPackages</code> directory:

    ```
       cd UserPackages
       mkdir Z2Z4AdditiveCodes
-      {
-         +Z2Z4AdditiveCodes.spec
-      }
    ```

-   In case that the spec file already exists, add the lines above at the end of the old spec file.

 4. Copy all files in <code>$DIR/src/</code> into this new directory <code>Z2Z4AdditiveCodes</code>:

    ```
-      cd UserPackages
-      mkdir Z2Z4AdditiveCodes
+      cp $DIR/src/* $HOME/UserPackages/Z2Z4AdditiveCodes/
    ```

 5. Create a file named <code>spec</code> in the directory <code>$HOME/UserPackages</code>: